 Philip recommends opting for a round brush that contains natural bristles to help guide the hair and gently polish each strand.
 Finish your style with a touch of texture, “add a little piece-iness by rubbing a dab of my Lovin’ Leave-In Conditioner between your fingertips and using it to seal dry ends and calm flyaways.
 It gives hair beautiful, touchable texture and a more finished look – plus, makes it healthier in the long run,” advises Philip.

 If at this point you want more body and waves, lightly mist hair with light to medium-hold hairspray and reach for a curling iron.
 When choosing a barrel, opt for a tighter curl that can be brushed through at the end to create a loose wave.
 The main thing to remember when creating old, Hollywood curls is to always curl towards your face.

 Take a section of hair that’s about the width of two fingers and clamp the iron in the middle of the strand.
 Curl the barrel towards your face and wrap the rest of hair around the barrel.
 Hold in place for a couple of seconds before releasing.
 Take care to cup the curl in your hand before gently brushing through with your fingers or brush once cooled.
 Once you’ve created enough curls, tip your head upside down for extra va-va-voom.

 The Chic Chignon

-For a loose, sexy updo follow the previous steps up to the point at which you use the curling tongue.
-Thanks to the DIY blowdry, your hair will have lots of texture so simply twist it into a loose, Brigitte Bardot-style bun at the nape of your neck and pin in place.
-Apply a light misting of medium, soft-hold hairspray to lock in the style.
+For a loose, sexy updo follow the previous steps up to the point you use the curling tongue.
+Thanks to the DIY blowdry, your hair will have lots of texture so simply twist it into a loose, Brigitte Bardot-style bun at the nape of your neck and pin into place.
+Apply a light misting of medium, soft-hold hairspray to lock in the style with medium.